Caleb-Smith1/FinalProject_4/README.md

 #  AI-Powered News Newsletter Generator

-The goal of this project is to create an AI-Powered Newsletter Generator that automates the process of keeping users informed about the latest news and emails a clean, concise news digest daily.
+The goal of this project is to create an AI-Powered Newsletter Generator that automates the process of keeping users informed about the latest news and emails a clean, concise news summary daily.

 ---